fifteenhex/python-sbus/README.md

-# sbus_driver_micropython
+# sbus_driver_python
-a Micropython driver for the SBUS protocol
+a Python driver for the SBUS protocol

-It supports 16 standard Channels plus 2 digitals.
+It supports 16 standard Channels plus 2 digitals. (to be confirmed)

 It has been tested only on the below FrSky receivers:
-- X8R
+- X8R (yes)
-- X6R
-- X4R

 An example of usage can be found in the file sbus_driver_example.py